axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    - Whatever you come up must be a valid syntax in your target langauge

    - External language have no such restrictions as long as you create a parser for the language that can read it and convert it
-   - You can use existing parsers' but again it has its limiatations
+   - You can use existing parsers' but again it has its limitations
    - Writing a parser is no trivial task and it needs adding libraries and tools to your application
    - Parser generators can be sort for help like bison or ANTLR